If we’ve got the chutzpah to add extra books to the Jewish Bible, creating a Christian Bible, Matthew is probably the best place to start.

 Matthew covers the lifetime of Jesus, from about 4 BC to AD 33.
 Most Bible experts say the author wrote Matthew sometime after Romans crushed the Jewish rebellion for independence and, in AD 70, leveled Jerusalem, along with the world’s only Jewish Temple that has never been rebuilt.
 Many date the book to the AD 80s.

 By comparison, that would be like someone today writing a biography of someone who died about 50 years ago.

 Most scholars say Mark’s Gospel came first, possibly in the AD 60s.

 The oldest nearly complete copies of Matthew date to the AD 300s.
-Fragments date as early as the late AD 100s, about a century after Matthew was likely written.
+Fragments date as early as the late AD 100s, about a century after Matthew likely was written.

 Most of this story about Jesus takes place in the rolling hills of Galilee, a territory in what is now northern Israel, between the Mediterranean Sea and a lake called the Sea of Galilee.
-The climax of the story—the crucifixion and resurrection of Jesus—takes place further south, in Jerusalem.
+The climax of the story—the crucifixion and resurrection of Jesus—takes place farther south, in Jerusalem.